chrishokamp/qe_sequence_labeling/experiment_configs/nematus/README.md

 ##### Train DE-EN system

 ### Using WMT 16 Pre-trained models

 ```
-# Download the files for the language pair that you want to use
+# Download the files for the language pair that you want to use (see README link for other commands)

 ```